Alert flood control

 - Acknowledge: Stops notifying other users about the flood.

-- Close: Stops notifying all recipients and terminates the flood notification event.
+- Close: Stops notifying all recipients and terminates the flood notification alert.

-- Escalate: Stops notifying the current user and immediately escalates the event to the next scheduled recipient.
+- Escalate: Stops notifying the current user and immediately escalates the alert to the next scheduled recipient.

-As long as the flood continues to meet the conditions of the Event Rate filter, xMatters will initiate a new system event and send an updated version of the notification every 15 minutes, or for every 1000 suppressed events, whichever occurs first.
+As long as the flood continues to meet the conditions of the alert flood control rule, xMatters will initiate a new system alert and send an updated version of the notification according to specified notification interval (by default, every 15 minutes, or for every 1000 suppressed alerts, whichever occurs first).

-During a flood, xMatters automatically notifies and updates the targeted recipients of the event that triggered the flood.
-If you're not a targeted recipient and want to be informed when event floods occur and are ongoing in your system, you can subscribe to receive these notifications.
+During a flood, xMatters automatically notifies and updates the targeted recipients of the alert that triggered the flood.
+If you're not a targeted recipient and want to be informed when alert floods occur and are ongoing in your system, you can subscribe to receive these notifications.

-xMatters includes an internal communication plan with a built-in one-way FYI subscription for event floods.
-When you create a subscription, you can select a specific communication plan or integration that you'd like to receive event flood notifications about.
+xMatters includes an internal workflow with a built-in one-way FYI subscription for alert floods.
+When you create a subscription, you can select a specific form or integration that you'd like to receive alert flood notifications about.